The Platform

 STELMOKs IN FCPS

 Sarah and her husband's two children have attended and are currently enrolled in Fredericksburg City Public Schools since 2015.
-Her son has been diagnosed with Autism Level 1 since 2013.
+Her son has been diagnosed with Autism Level 2 since 2013.
 Her son has participated in the Gifted and Talented Program since 2nd grade, and has enjoyed advanced academics and art courses.
 Their daughter was diagnosed with Autism Level 2 in 2022, at the age of 10.
-Their daughter participates in the general education classroom with her non-Autistic peers.
 Her children's autism diagnoses require Sarah to actively participate in semi-annual and annual IEP (Individualized Education Plan), 504, and BIP (Behavior Intervention Plan) meetings with teachers and school administrators.

 Volunteering With FCPS

 Sarah served as the Hugh Mercer PTA Secretary for the 2018-2019 school year before being asked to lead the Lafayette Upper Elementary PTA.
 Sarah was President of the Lafayette PTA during the transition from a 3-5 school to a K-5 school.
 Serving during the pandemic allowed Sarah access to teachers, their struggles with virtual learning, and the difficulty of reintroducing students into the traditional learning environment.
 Her PTA Presidency ended up lasting 3 years.
 During that time, Sarah introduced Read-a-Thon to Lafayette Elementary.
-The student body embraced this new fundraiser, allowing students who cannot get donations to be recognized for voluntarily reading.
+The student body enthusiastically embraced this new fundraiser, enabling students who cannot receive donations to be recognized for their voluntary reading efforts.

 Small Business Owner

-Sarah has owned and operated Nest Realty Fredericksburg and its affiliated real estate businesses since 2013.
-Nest Realty Fredericksburg has enjoyed multiple Best of the Burg wins, as well as being voted Best Real Estate by readers of Fred Parent and Family Magazine.
-Nest Realty Fredericksburg's official philanthropy is area schools.
-Sarah has donated over $100k in teacher and student supplies to FCPS since 2013.
+Sarah has owned and operated Nest Realty Fredericksburg, as well as its affiliated real estate businesses, since 2013.
+With over 20 years of experience in writing and reviewing complex contracts, negotiating, risk management, employee development, public relations, marketing, and budgeting, her business knowledge translates well to any elected board position.
+Sarah's leadership has culminated in Nest Realty Fredericksburg receiving multiple Best of the Burg wins, as well as being voted Best Real Estate Agents by readers of Fred Parent and Family Magazine.
+Nest Realty Fredericksburg's official philanthropy is the area schools.
+Sarah has donated over $100k in teacher and student supplies to FCPS since 2010.
 She has also donated more than 4000 books to FCPS teachers, classrooms, and students.

 Education, Membership, and Awards